meierrene/Natours/readme.md

 Natours is a robust full-stack application designed to help users explore and book tours worldwide.
 Built using **Node.js**, **Express**, and **MongoDB**, it features a secure backend, dynamic Pug templates for server-side rendering, and advanced functionalities such as authentication, Stripe payment integration, and geo-spatial queries.

-This project was developed as part of the [Node.js, Express, MongoDB & More: The Complete Bootcamp](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) by **Jonas Schmedtmann**.

 ## Features

 - **User Authentication**: Secure signup, login, password reset, and role-based access control using JWT.